w3c/wai-curricula/content/how-to-use-these-curricula.md

 Ask for mappings that demonstrate how the course addresses learning outcomes in the curricula.
 The course does not need to follow the specific order in which learning outcomes are outlined.
 However, it is advisable that:

 * those at a module level are covered
-* those from the introductory modules are addressed before any other specific role
+* those from the introductory modules are addressed before any others from specific roles
 * those related to how people with disabilities use the Web are part of the course

 ### Teaching Abilities